As an Amazon Associate we earn from qualifying purchases.

 J Cup Size Examples

 The J cup size does not appear similar for every woman.
 Depending on their overall frame, BMI, posture, and fitting of the bra, a cup size can look very different on women with different band sizes.
-Below we have compiled a few descriptions and J cup size examples.
+Below I have compiled a few descriptions and J cup size examples.

 A woman with a small band size will have a slim waist, which makes her J cup size boobs look more prominent.
 Thus, the bust size will appear in sharp contrast to her toned torso, giving her a curvaceous figure.